FeatherweightLabs/FeatherweightRouter/README.md

 In order of achievability:

-- [ ] Decide if routes and routers should be interchangeable
+- [X] Decide if routes and routers should be interchangeable
+    - Use a single extendible Router struct type
-- [ ] Finalise usage specs
+- [X] Finalise usage specs
+    - `Router(presenter:).routerModifier(modifier:paramaters:)`
-- [ ] Seperate all UIKit coupling into protocols
+- [X] Separate all UIKit coupling into protocols
+    - Foundation is now the only dependency (for regex matching)
-- [ ] Extendable router creators
+- [X] Extendible router creators
+    - `route`, `junction` and `stack` are all extensions on the `Router` type
-- [ ] AppKit and TVKit support
+- [X] AppKit and TVKit support
+    - The `Router` accepts a generic presenter type.
+Even command line presentation is as easy as changing out presenters.
 - [ ] Automatic URL scheme support